Neermita18/Speech-Understanding-Major/README.md

 This component focused on analyzing audio recordings from various events, designing and implementing denoising algorithms to enhance moderator speech clarity, and evaluating the performance of different approaches.

 ### Features
-- Comprehensive noise level analysis of event recordings
+- Comprehensive noise level analysis of different events
-- Implementation of multiple denoising algorithms
+- Implementation of 2 denoising algorithms
 - Transcription of cleaned audio for evaluation
 - Comparative analysis of denoising methods

 ### Technologies Used
 - Spectral subtraction for baseline denoising
 - Wiener filtering for advanced noise removal
-- Deep learning-based speech enhancement
-- Whisper for transcription of denoised audio
+- Google STT for transcription of denoised audio and clean audio for comparison

 ### Results
 - Quantitative evaluation using Signal-to-Noise Ratio (SNR) improvement and PESQ scores
 - Subjective assessment with Mean Opinion Score (MOS)
-- Transcription accuracy measured using Word Error Rate (WER)
+- Transcription accuracy measured using Word Error Rate (WER) and Character Error Rate (CER)
-- Analysis of trade-offs between noise reduction and speech distortion

 ## Question 3: Research on Multimodal Deception Detection